 Extension Irrigation Specialist, University of Minnesota

-The goal of this Professional Development Project is to establish documented and effective pathways for information dissemination and use among manure nutrient management professionals.
-The short-term outcomes are to develop an understanding of the needs of various agricultural professional organizations and individuals, the barriers for successful information transfer, and the terminology used by the different audiences.
+The goal of this Professional Development Project was to establish documented and effective pathways for information dissemination and use among manure nutrient management professionals.
+The short-term outcomes were to develop an understanding of the needs of various agricultural professional organizations and individuals, the barriers for successful information transfer, and the terminology used by the different audiences.

 Extension Specialist, South Dakota State University

 Integrating Volunteer Nutrient Monitoring and Outreach With Extension Across States

 The primary goal of this project was to increase connectivity between Extension educators and volunteer nutrient monitoring program personnel and spread relevant knowledge across the upper Midwest region.
 Specifically, the project team aimed to increase knowledge of existing educational outreach materials and programs related to nutrients and resulting impacts on waters, Extension agriculture and natural resource educators, both within Extension and across volunteer water monitoring programs, volunteer monitoring programs and their goals and methods for monitoring nutrients and the resulting impacts on waters by both other volunteer monitoring programs and by Extension.